awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* aws-cdk-lib.aws_iam.IRole
-- *Default:* No default IAM Role would be associated with the namespace
+- *Default:* No default IAM Role is associated with the Redshift Serverless Namespace

-Default IAM role.
+Default IAM Role associated to the Redshift Serverless Namespace.

 ---